-Imagination and Ideas: The Transformative Power of Literature on International Affairs and Diplomacy;
+Ideas, Imagination, and the Transformative Power of Literature on International Affairs:

 A Conversation with Azar Nafisi

-On September 9, 2021, 12pm - 1pm, join award-winning author Dr. Azar Nafisi as she illuminates the power of Art and Music on human relations and international diplomacy.
-This event is open to the public and co-hosted virtually by the WFI Counsel of Leopards and Arts Counsel.
+On September 9, 2021, award-winning author Dr. Azar Nafisi illuminated the power of Art and Music on human relations and international diplomacy.
+This event was hosted virtually by the WFI Arts Counsel.

 Between 1997 and 2017, Dr. Nafisi was a Fellow at the Foreign Policy Institute of Johns Hopkins University’s School of Advanced International Studies (SAIS) in Washington, DC, where she was a professor of aesthetics, culture, and literature, and taught courses on the relation between culture and politics; she was also Director of The Dialogue Project & Cultural Conversations.